 It doesn’t matter how stiff your British upper-lip might be, we promise to get it moving in all of the right directions before you fly.
 To do this, our lessons play you recordings of each new word and phrase, and even get you to reproduce these words for yourself with our speech recognition software.
 Along the way, we will give you tips on how to get the pronunciation spot-on so that you can say these words and phrases with confidence.

 To help you better understand the intonation and melody of the language of the land you’ll soon be visiting, we’ve ensured that all of our lessons are voiced by native speakers.
-This means that you can tune your ears to the sounds of the language, so you won’t butcher pronunciation quite like the spirited souls in the video above.
+This means that you can tune your ears to the sounds of the language, so you won’t butcher pronunciation like Brits are often known for.

 3. It fits snuggly into your suitcase